andriesfilmer/gtd/cheatsheets/mailserver/README.md

 * Blacklist check <https://mxtoolbox.com/blacklists.aspx>
 * Test the Spammyness of your emails <https://www.mail-tester.com/>

+## Check postfix configuration

+    postfix check

+To see all of your configs, type postconf.
+To see how you differ from the defaults, try postconf -n

+    postconf -n

 ## Swaks - SMTP transaction tester

     sudo apt-get install swaks